 This is an ancient truth"

 — Dhammapada 5, tr.
-Fronsdal
+Gil Fronsdal

 We affirm the interdependent nature of reality.
 When one being suffers, we all suffer.
 Thus, our own well-being and liberation is bound in the well-being and liberation of others.
 The only basis for Dharma life is virtue, respect, and mutual care.
 Knowing this truth, we will resist the destructive forces of hatred, discrimination, and recklessness and offer the powerful alternatives of fierce love and compassion.

 With the Earth as a witness, the Buddha proclaimed his right to liberation and taught that all beings have the right to liberation, to be free from the oppressive forces of greed, hate, and ignorance.
-With the Earth as our witness, we offer a sanctuary for all to awaken together.
+With the Earth as our witness, we proclaim our right to offer spiritual sanctuary for all to awaken together.

 Spirit Rock will continue to be a light in our society, to respond to constantly changing conditions, and to offer practices, teachings, and refuge that nurture the internal life in support of external service.
 We practice not for ourselves but for the welfare, happiness, and safety of all life everywhere.

-May all beings be free, and may our actions contribute wholeheartedly to that freedom.
+May all beings be free, and may our actions contribute wholeheartedly to that freedom